jake-gozdziewski/Chatty/README.md

 # Chatty
 Chat screen for Muzz application process.
-See the [demo video](Demo Recording.webm) for a quick overview.
+See the Demo Recording.webm for a quick overview.

 ### Scoping